ibm-cloud-docs/hs-crypto/byohsm-deploy.md

 | Signing key (SKEY) |	(256-bit AES key) Used for signing and verification of instance keys and user keys in {{site.data.keyword.hscrypto}}. |
 | Import Key (IKEY)	| (192-bit DES3 key) Used to encrypt and decrypt the key materials to be imported into {{site.data.keyword.hscrypto}}. |
 | Transit Key Encryption Keys (TKEKs)	| (10 pairs of RSA asymmetric keys) Used to securely import your own keys into {{site.data.keyword.hscrypto}}. |
-{: caption="Table 1.
-Keys needed for Bring Your Own HSM" caption-side="bottom"}
+{: caption="Keys needed for Bring Your Own HSM" caption-side="bottom"}

 You need to set some specific parameters when you create these keys.
 Contact IBM for details by [creating a support case](/docs/get-support?topic=get-support-open-case).